MaazShaikh845/sptifyCloan/README.md

-# Spotify cloan
-Here’s a sample `README.md` file for your Spotify clone project.
-This template includes general sections you can customize based on the specifics of your project.

----

 # Spotify Clone 🎵

 This is a Spotify clone web application that allows users to browse, play music, create playlists, and experience features similar to the Spotify platform.